gert-wijns/train-app/readme.md

 ## multi-module (mm-train-app)

-A multi-module approach, strictly separating parts of the application using maven modules.
+A multi-module approach using technical separation, strictly separating parts of the application using maven modules.
 (though at this point empty, focused on single-module)

 ## single-module (sm-train-app)